January 5, 2024

 Given the massive increase in people joining the industry, you may be concerned that the market will quickly become saturated, however, with the current push towards renewable energy and the increased cost of energy bills, the demand for solar installers is greater than ever.

 One issue that is currently facing the industry in 2023 is a materials shortage, something that is affecting all the skilled trades.
 In the solar industry, there is currently a large shortage of panels being produced from China meaning it can be difficult to get hold of the panels for the install.
+You can find out more about where solar panels are manufactured in our article on where solar panels are made.

 This may make it more difficult if you’re starting out on your own, however, if you join an established company this is less likely to be an issue.